-Indications for PEG-INTRON:
+Indications for PEGINTRON:

-Chronic hepatitis C with compensated liver disease.
+Chronic hepatitis C (CHC) with compensated liver disease.

-Give by SC inj once weekly. ≥18yrs: Monotherapy: initially 1mcg/kg/week on same day of the week for 1 year.
+Give by SC inj once weekly. ≥18yrs: Monotherapy (see full labeling): 1mcg/kg/week on same day of the week for 1 year.
 Consider discontinuing if treatment Week 12 HCV-RNA not achieve <2 log10 drop or at 24 weeks if HCV-RNA remains detectable.
 Combination w. ribavirin: 1.5mcg/kg/week.
-Alpha-naive patients: Genotype 1: treat for 48 weeks.
-Discontinue therapy if treatment Week 12 HCV-RNA drops <2 log10 or at 24 weeks if HCV-RNA are detectable.
+Interferon alpha-naive patients: Genotype 1: treat for 48 weeks.
+Discontinue therapy if treatment Week 12 HCV-RNA not achieve <2 log10 drop or at 24 weeks if HCV-RNA remains detectable.
 Genotype 2/3: treat for 24 weeks.
 Re-treatment of prior treatment failures: if Genotype 1: only use without an HCV NS3/4A protease inhibitor if contraindicated.
 Treatment duration: regardless of genotypes, treat for 48 weeks.
 Consider discontinuing if patient fails to achieve undetectable HCV-RNA at Week 12 or 24.
 Renal impairment: CrCl 30–50mL/min: reduce dose by 25%; CrCl 10–29mL/min, hemodialysis: reduce dose by 50%.
 Dose modifications: see full labeling.

 <3yrs: not established.
-Give by SC inj.
-Combination w. ribavirin: ≥3yrs: 60mcg/m2/week.
-Genotype 1: Discontinue therapy at 12 weeks if treatment Week 12 HCV-RNA drops <2 log10 compared to pretreatment or at 24 weeks if HCV-RNA are detectable.
+Give by SC inj once weekly. ≥3yrs: Combination w. ribavirin: 60mcg/m2/week.
+Genotype 1: treat for 48 weeks.
+Discontinue therapy at 12 weeks if treatment Week 12 HCV-RNA not achieve <2 log10 drop compared to pretreatment or at 24 weeks if HCV-RNA are detectable.
 Genotype 2/3: treat for 24 weeks.
 Renal impairment: CrCl 30–50mL/min: reduce dose by 25%; CrCl 10–29mL/min, hemodialysis: reduce dose by 50%.
 Dose modifications: see full labeling.

 Risk of serious disorders.

 See Rebetol entry for more information on ribavirin.

-Pwd in vials (0.5mL)—1 (w. diluent, supplies); Redipen (0.5mL)—1, 4 (w. supplies)
+Single-use vial—1 (w. diluent, supplies); Single-use Redipen—1, 4 (w. supplies)